wmde/wikidata-wikibase-architecture/systems/WikibaseClient/05-Building_Block_View.md

 ## Data Bridge

-Data Bridge is a frontend component enabling Repo edits on the Client via the Repo API.
+Data Bridge is a frontend component enabling Repository edits on the Client via the Repository API.

 ![Data Bridge](./diagrams/05-databridge.drawio.svg)